 If you notice a blocked or damaged catch basin, flooding in the street, or overland flooding please contact us.

 Swales are located on some private properties either along the back fence and/or side of the property.
 It the responsibility of the homeowner to keep the swale clear and free of snow, ice and debris.
 Please check your swale frequently and remove all snow, ice and debris that may have accumulated.

-In addition to clearing your swale of snow, ice and debris, please:
+In addition to clearing your swale of snow/ice/debris, please:

 - Avoid planting shrub/tree materials near the swale